 The bottom line

 To get the most out of your savings, it pays to shop for the best high-yield savings account.
-For help with budgeting and saving money, check out Bankrate’s home budget calculator and savings goal calculator.
+Meanwhile, Bankrate’s savings calculators can help you determine how much to contribute to your savings for a variety of goals, and the home budget calculator can help with tracking spending.